 Ace Porter graduated from the UBC Midwifery Education Program at the top of her class in 2013.
 She also has a degree in International Development and Gender Studies from Dalhousie University, with an honours thesis on sexual violence in South Africa.
 Ace has worked with women’s cooperatives in Kerala, India and in various grassroots feminist organizations.
 She also spent time as a care-aid in Halifax.

-Ace has two children, Sequoia and Sitka, who she is proud to be raising with her partner, Ryan, and their community.
+Ace has two children, Sequoia and Sitka, who she is proud to be raising with her partner, Neilina, and their community.